Policy Behind California Child Support

 - The Uniform Guideline is designed to encourage fair and efficient settlements of conflicts between the parents and minimize the need for litigation.

 - The Uniform Guideline is presumptively correct in all cases, and only under special circumstances should child support ll below the child support amount produced by the guideline formula.

-- Child support order must ensure that children receive fair, timely and sufficient support reflecting California’s high standard of living and high costs of raising children compared to other states.
+- Child support order must ensure that children receive fair, timely, and sufficient support reflecting California’s high standard of living and high costs of raising children compared to other states.

-As a result of the above policies and case law, wealthy parents may be burdened with significant child support awards.
+As a result of the above policies and case law, wealthy parents in divorce may be burdened with significant child support awards.
 Case law has found that children have a right to share in the wealthy parent’s standard of living, even if that parent chooses to live modestly.
-Likewise, child support awards must reflect the child’s right to be maintained in a lifestyle consistent with the parents’ position in society post divorce.
+Likewise, child support awards must reflect the child’s right to be maintained in a lifestyle consistent with the parents’ position in society post-divorce.
 Working parents in a single-income household and wealthy parents should consult a Sacramento family law attorney to address contested child support issues in divorce.